 - Hypothetical-deductive reasoning.
-In the four earlier stages children’s thought process revolve around previous experiences or concrete situations.
-In the formal operational stage these thoughts evolve into the ability to ponder hypothetical situations.
+In the four earlier stages, children’s thought process revolves around previous experiences or concrete situations.
+In the formal operational stage, these thoughts evolve into the ability to ponder hypothetical situations.

 Although these processes seem quite different, linked only by the fact that they are complex thought processes, research has confirmed that they all develop simultaneously (Eckstein and Smemesh, 1992).

 How do we know whether a child has reached the Formal Stage?

 Piaget performed many different tests to assess the various developmental stages and most of them have been repeated in different countries under different conditions to see just how reliable the findings are.
 One of the most well-known is the test of balance.

 Children of different ages are given scales and a set of weights.
 The experimenter places a weight on one side of the scales and the child is asked to make the scales balance.
 In order to achieve this efficiently the children need to know that both the heaviness of the weights and their placement on the scales will affect the balance.

 Young children in the sensorimotor stage and the beginnings of the preoperational stage are completely unable to complete the task.
 Towards the end of the preoperational stage children can understand the affect of the different weights and children in the concrete operational stage also understand that the weight’s position on the scale also affects balance.